 Moving at a slightly slower pace than Western countries, the continent is known for its unmatched hospitality.
 Latin Americans extend a warm embrace to all visitors, happily sharing and celebrating their cultural heritage with expatriates from all corners of the world.

 There are plenty of diverse and beautiful Latin American landscapes to enjoy, so if you are struggling to decide where to visit first, these brilliant expat bloggers should be able to offer some assistance.
+If you would like to find out moving and living as an expat in Mexico, follow our guide to find out all the information you need.

 Joey Bonura first travelled to Panama in 2009 when he was just 18-years-old, and found his home there ever since.
 Launched in 2012, PTY Life covers a broad range of things to do in Panama, events on, Panama news, travel tips for other expats, and more.